Ages ago I agreed to go to Sri Lanka for a week to speak at a conference for travel bloggers.

 For anyone who was curious, the conference is TBCAsia run by Cinnamon Hotels and it will take place annually.
-It’s set up by the Professional Travel Bloggers Association, which along with Travel Blog Success, are the only two communities of travel bloggers I participate in and I suggest joining if you are a travel blogger or are interested in learning to travel full-time.
+It’s set up by the Professional Travel Bloggers Association, which along with Super Star Blogging, are the only two communities of travel bloggers I participate in and I suggest joining if you are a travel blogger or are interested in learning to travel full-time.

 But where was I?

 However, I decided to look at it as an introduction to Sri Lanka and to keep my mind open.

 For me it was an overview, a teaser and an opportunity to get to know a new country as well as get to know some other bloggers and content creators in the industry and talk about ideas and the future and innovation and yadah yadah yadah.
 Going in I knew I was probably not going to have the time to dig deep and find my usual cultural screwups and stories but that shouldn’t be a total deterrent.
 There are many types of travel styles.